The Design of Stretch: A Compact, Lightweight Mobile Manipulator for Indoor Human Environments: Conclusion

 \section{Conclusion}

 We presented a novel design for a lightweight, compact, lower cost mobile manipulator capable of performing a variety of tasks in indoor human environments.
-We supported our design with mechanical models and empirical results.
+We supported our design with anthropometry, mechanical models of stability, and tasks in real homes.
 The growing community using the commercially available Stretch RE1 suggests our design is increasing adoption of mobile manipulators.
 We are optimistic this community will help create a future in which mobile manipulators improve life for everyone.